-▶ Rehearsal Schedules
+Rehearsal Schedules

 During the fall semester, the marching band will rehearse to prepare the halftime/contest show.
-The marching band rehearses Monday afternoon from 5:30pn - 7:30pm.
-Students will work on school assignments or attend tutoring with teacher confirmation from 4:15pm - 5:15pm on Mondays.
-Students are not allowed to leave campus for any reason as this time is incorporated to improve academics.
+The marching band rehearses Monday afternoon from 5:15p to 7:15p.
 Rehearsals Tuesday through Friday are from 7:00am - 8:30am.
 Certain weeks may contain an altered marching schedule.

-➤ Game Day Procedures
+▶ Game Day Procedures

-- The RHS Marching Band will perform at all Varsity football games.
+The RHS Marching Band will perform at all Varsity football games.
 All students are required to attend and participate.
 The football schedule and corresponding driving directions (away games) can be found at www.richardsonband.org.
 Band students will receive instructions explaining what to do on game nights during their band classes.
-The evening's itinerary will be on the official Online Calendar several days before the game. - ☐ Band Members should eat a good meal before putting on their marching uniform and departing for the game.
-Except for medical circumstances, students are not permitted to eat or drink anything other than water while
+Band Members should eat a good meal before putting on their marching uniform and departing for the game.
+Except for medical circumstances, students are not permitted to eat or drink anything other than water while wearing their uniform.
+Students should fill their personal water bottle prior to the game and after the halftime show.
+On game days, the Band Boosters will deliver meals to the school shortly after pay for them ahead of time.